-Generally, I have the students go through the paper and I direct them to most significant articles featured that day.
+Generally, I have the students go through the paper and I direct them to the most significant articles featured that day.
 Many students are not current events motivated, and so I use the paper to motivate them and pique their curiosity.
 For example, today there was a story about missile defense that we found interesting.
 We delved into the physics of it and what it means to fire a bullet into the air.

 The students will invariably go to the state by state page to scan and find a story.
 But what they don’t realize is that they’re reading to learn.
 What I really like about using USA TODAY is that the kids are reading the paper and learning about current events but they don’t really know it.
-I enjoy the fact that the learning is fun for them.
+I enjoy the fact that learning is fun for them.

 I am trying to increase my students’ awareness of the world around them and I teach them to READ.
 I want to enhance their reading and writing skills and make sure that they gain an appreciation for a newspaper as well.